A Jam-Packed One Day In Florence Itinerary

 The museum space is a fabulous treasure box of sculpture.
 Its rooftop terrace also offers a mesmerizing view of Brunelleschi’s dome.

 The first thing you see is the museum’s well lit showstopper — the Hall of Paradise.
-The hall contains a magnificent reconstruction of a Duomo facade.
+The hall contains a magnificent reconstruction of a Duomo facade from the 16th century.

 Hall of Paradise inside the Duomo Museum